A Hierarchical Approach to Robust Stability of Multiclass Queueing Networks: Introduction

 In \cite{dai_vate_twostation}, the authors established that---for two-station networks---the fluid model's global stability region is the intersection of the stability regions of all static priority policies.
 While not fully characterizing the stability region, our results do expand the sufficiency of static priority policies---as corners of the space of queue-ratio policies---for the stability of all queue-ratio policies.

 Theorem \ref{thm: full_robust_stability} provides sufficient conditions for robust QR stability.
 It combines the two key ingredients---stated in Theorems \ref{Thm: full statement for corner->inter} and \ref{thm: LEGO paper (Theorem 2)}---of robust SP stability and robust SSC.
-The SP, for a static priority policy, is characterized by its drift vector $\theta_{\Delta}$ and its so-called reflection matrix $R_{\Delta}$. \begin{theorem} A network is robustly queue-ratio stable if, \begin{itemize} \item[(i)] {\bf Robust SP Stability.} For any static priority policy, the reflection matrix $R_{\Delta}$ of its SP is invertible and the SP with data $(R_\Delta,\theta_\Delta)$ is Chen-$\calS$.
+The SP, for a static priority policy, is characterized by its drift vector $\theta_{\Delta}$ and its so-called reflection matrix $R_{\Delta}$.
+The formal definition of Chen-$\calS$ is in Definition \ref{def:Chen-S}; and that of linear attraction for SSC appears in Definition \ref{def: linear attraction}.
+Our early statement of the main theorem serves as a roadmap for what follows.

+\begin{theorem} A network is robustly queue-ratio stable if, \begin{itemize} \item[(i)] {\bf Robust SP Stability.} For any static priority policy, the reflection matrix $R_{\Delta}$ of its SP is invertible and the SP with data $(R_\Delta,\theta_\Delta)$ is Chen-$\calS$.
 As a collection, these reflection matrices all have positive determinants or all have negative determinants. \item[(ii)] {\bf Robust SSC.} Linear attraction holds with a common test vector. \end{itemize} \end{theorem}

-We use our framework to revisit {three} well-known examples from the literature.
+We use our framework to revisit three well-known examples from the literature.
 The Lu-Kumar network in Figure \ref{fig:Lu-Kumar Network} is a classical illustration of the challenges in global stability.
 Here, our framework recovers the sufficient condition $\alpha_1(m_2+m_4)<1$ known from the literature \cite{dai1996stability} in the case that both stations are bottlenecks.
 The same is true for the two-station network in \cite{dai2004stability}.